Lstriker1268/browshtest/README.md

 **This is for anyone looking to use Browsh, which is an interactive browser that can be used in the terminal!**

 **In order for Browsh to be able to run, use the following commands:**
-# Install Firefox manually (headless-compatible)
-`wget https://download.mozilla.org/?product=firefox-latest&os=linux64&lang=en-US -O firefox.tar.bz2`

-`tar xjf firefox.tar.bz2`

-`sudo mv firefox /opt/firefox`

-`sudo ln -sf /opt/firefox/firefox /usr/local/bin/firefox`

-# Verify the installation
-`firefox --headless --version`
+# One-command Browsh setup in GitHub Codespaces
+`cd /workspaces && \`

+`wget -O- "https://download.mozilla.org/?product=firefox-latest&os=linux64&lang=en-US" | tar xj && \
+./firefox/firefox --headless --version && \`

-Then run `sudo docker run --rm -it browsh/browsh`
+`sudo docker run --rm -it browsh/browsh`

 **Congratulations!
 Browsh should be up and running!**